 The exam will be a combination of multiple choice questions and short answer responses.
-Lockdown Browser is required and the exam is timed for three hours.
-You may not consult notes, books, classmates, the Internet, etc.
+Lockdown Browser is not required and the exam is timed for three hours.
+You may consult notes and course texts, but you may not consult the Internet.